Equality, diversity & inclusion

 Increasing diversity alone is not enough.
 Increasing equality and inclusion requires all of us to listen to marginalised people, adjust our outlook and make changes to our behaviour and our systems.

 Prejudice, discrimination and hate speech have no place at Loughborough and we will continue to foster a culture that reflects this.

 Our commitment is reflected by our senior leaders who champion our EDI projects:

-- University Advocate for EDI Adèle MacKinlay, Director of Human Resources and Organisation Development
+- University Champion for Equality, Diversity & Inclusion, Adèle MacKinlay, Director of Human Resources and Organisational Development

 - Academic Diversity Project chaired by Professor Chris Linton, Provost and Deputy Vice Chancellor